Alwinphilip0105/alwinphilip0105.github.io/README.md

 To ensure code quality and version control, I used Git and GitHub.
 I leveraged Git's branching and merging capabilities to manage different features and bug fixes separately, ensuring smooth collaboration with my team.
 Additionally, I regularly committed changes to GitHub, making it easy to roll back to previous versions if needed.

-The website is optimized for search engines and features clean, semantic HTML markup, and CSS classes.
+The website is optimized for search engines and features clean, semantic HTML markup and CSS classes.
 The site has been tested for cross-browser compatibility, ensuring that it works well on different browsers such as Google Chrome, Mozilla Firefox, and Microsoft Edge.

 # Watch it here live!
 You can view the live website [here!](https://alwinphilip0105.github.io/)